script-fu/script-fu.github.io/_posts/2023-04-19-ExpandCollapse.md

 A simple tool that smartly expands or collapses nested groups.
 Detects the how it should behave depending on the groups content.
 Finds the average expanded state of a groups sub-groups, and conforms all groups to that.
 Once the sub-groups are aligned it toggles the expanded state of the sub groups whilst keeping the top group open.
 Works best when connected to a keyboard shortcut.

-The plug-in should appear in the Tools menu.
+The plug-in should appear in the "Layer/Stack" menu.

 To download [**expand-collapse.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/expand-collapse/expand-collapse.scm)
 ...follow the link, right click the page, Save as expand-collapse.scm, in a folder called expand-collapse, in a Gimp plug-ins location.
 In Linux, set the file to be executable.